clemsonciti/rcde_workshops/intro_picotte/07-batch.md

 75696.pbs02     dndawso  c1_sing* random_ma* 26095*   1  10   10gb 00:20 R 00:00
 ```

-You see the job ID, your Palmetto username, the name of the queue (more on that later), the name of the job (`random_matrix`), the resources requested (1 node, 10 CPUs, 10 gb of RAM, twenty minutes of walltime).
+You see the job ID, your Picotte username, the name of the queue (more on that later), the name of the job (`random_matrix`), the resources requested (1 node, 10 CPUs, 10 gb of RAM, twenty minutes of walltime).
 The letter `R` means that the job is running (`Q` means "queued", and `F` means "finished"), and then it shows for how long it's been running (it basically just started).

 Wait a little bit and do `qstat` again (you can hit the `UP` arrow to show the previous command). `Elap time` should now be a bit longer.
 The script should take a few minutes or so to execute.
-If you enter `qstat -u <your Palmetto username>` and the list is empty, then congratulations, we are done!
+If you enter `qstat -u <your Picotte username>` and the list is empty, then congratulations, we are done!

 If everything went well, you should now see the file `random_matrix.txt`.
 Let's print it on screen: